lokeshmule3639/ganntchart-implementation/README.md

-its full detils on all cpu scheduling algirithms
+its full details on all cpu scheduling algirithms